vzhukovskii/che-bookmark-plugin/README.md

 To register action class [ActionManager](https://github.com/eclipse/che/blob/master/core/ide/che-core-ide-api/src/main/java/org/eclipse/che/ide/api/action/ActionManager.java) should be used.

-Example of registering actions and placing them in the system menus.
+Example of registering actions and placing them into the system menu.
 In `org.eclipse.che.ide.bookmarks.BookmarksExtension` we will add the following code:
 ```
 @Singleton
 public class BookmarksExtension {